Frequently Asked Questions

 - Course description from the college official catalog

 If you need to have your entire transcript evaluated, you must complete and follow the instructions of the "pre-evaluation transcript" form.
+Pre-evaluation forms submitted 5 (five) weeks prior to an admission deadline will be automatically be considered for next admission term.
+The processing time will be 6-8 business weeks.

-Submit an application to ABSN using the online application portal available at Concordia University Irvine's website.
+Submit an application to ABSN using the online application portal available at Concordia University, Irvine's website.
 Only one (1) application to ABSN Program is required.
 Re-apply students must submit the "Domestic ABSN Paper Application," instead of the online application.

 The best way to check on the status of your application is to review the weekly emails that the Admission Office will send to you after starting the online application.
 The weekly emails list each of the documents that are required for your files and the dates that each item was received.
 If there is no date listed next to any required item(s), it means that the Admission Office has not received them.

 Yes, an admission interview is required and it is by invitation only – not every applicant will be invited to an interview.
-ABSN Admission Committee will review all completed files after each deadline, and then, if the Committee determines you have a strong application profile, you will be contacted via email for your assigned schedule.
-If you are invited to interview, please plan on making your own travel arrangement.
+ABSN Admission Committee will review all completed files after each deadline and then, if the Committee determines you have a strong application profile, you will be contacted via email for your assigned schedule.
+If you are invited to interview, please plan on making your own travel arrangements.
 It is mandatory for invited candidates to be present on campus for the interview process.
 If you fail to appear during the interview, the Committee will automatically assume that you withdraw from the admission process.

 Each admission term the program is limited to forty (40) students.
 The average range of acceptance rate is 18% - 22%.